Studio shot of a Javanese cat.

 • Cats that fall under the Javanese subgroup in the Balinese breed are those that don’t have the traditional colorpoints of Balinese cats.

-• Originally, the Javanese cat was its own breed, but it merged with Balinese in 2008.
+• Originally, the Javanese cat was their own breed, but they merged with Balinese in 2008.

 • The Javanese is what’s called a “vertical cat“, meaning it likes to climb and perch high.